garrandall/popular-music-data/tracks/look-what-god-gave-her-thomas-rhett.md

 Her song is on and she's spinning around, yeah
 She got me drunk like Corona
 Heart racing like it's Daytona
-Ooh, I'm in Heaven I swear right now
+Oh, I'm in Heaven I swear right now

 And those eyes can hypnotize
 Was designed to blow my mind